FumaxIN/Blog_Backend/README.md

 ##### For running the script

-**NOTE**: I have deployed Celery which seemed a better solution instead of Django signals. <br />
-You can either install Docker for hassle-free setup, or install  Redis for conventional setup.
+**NOTE**: You can either install Docker for hassle-free setup, or install  Redis for conventional setup.

 - [Python](https://www.python.org/downloads/)